Beijing Winter Olympics 2022 Digest: Jacobellis doubles up | DW | 12.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After waiting nearly 20 years for her first Olympic gold, Lindsey Jacobellis now has two in a matter of days, after the US won the first mixed snowboard cross.
-And the questions over Kamila Valieva continue to mount.
+After waiting nearly 20 years for her first Olympic gold, Lindsey Jacobellis now has two in a matter of days after the US won the first mixed snowboard cross.
+And questions over skater Kamila Valieva continue to mount.

-Lindsey Jacobellis completed a rousing late comeback to claim her second gold of the Beijing Games and ensure the USA were crowned as the first ever Olympic champions in the mixed snowboard cross.
+Lindsey Jacobellis completed a rousing late comeback to claim her second gold of the Beijing Games and ensure the United States were crowned as the first-ever Olympic champions in the mixed snowboard cross.

-"We came in hot today, we're really excited about it," she said after Saturday's race.
+"We came in hot today, we're really excited about it," Jacobellis said after Saturday's race.

-Jacobellis was partnered by Nick Baumgartner, who put aside a disappointing 10th-placed finish in the individual event to ride a strong leg.
+Jacobellis was partnered by Nick Baumgartner, who put aside a disappointing 10th-placed finish in the individual event to ride a strong leg before letting his emotions out.

 "These tears are so much better than the ones from the other day," he said, adding that riding with Jacobellis took the pressure of him.
 "I knew if I messed up she could cover for me, but I wanted to prove to everyone what I wanted to prove two days ago.
 And I did that today."

-The format, featuring one man and one woman per team per race, made its Olympic debut amid heavy snow and poor visibility and Italy's Omar Visintin, who took the first leg for his pairing, said the watching brief was tough.
+The format, featuring one man and one woman per team per race, made its Olympic debut amid heavy snow and poor visibility.
+Italy's Omar Visintin, who took the first leg for his pairing, said watching the closing stages play out was tough.

 "It was a good race, so much fun riding today because it was way less tense than two days ago [when he won individual bronze], but being down in the bottom, watching Michela fighting with Lindsey, I was so scared and it was so emotional."